MAFA-KHAN/Database-Project/README.md

 ## 📌 Credits

-Built with ❤️ for Prime Tech as part of an academic final project.
+Developed with dedication for Prime Tech as part of an academic capstone project.

-> This project is for **educational use only** and not affiliated with any commercial deployment.
+>This system was developed solely for learning and demonstration purposes — not for commercial use or deployment.

 ---